 Solar Flare vs. Coronal Mass Ejection

-A solar flare causes huge amounts of energy to race towards the earth.
+A solar flare causes enormous amounts of energy to race toward the earth.
 This energy can temporarily disrupt communication signals and cause blackouts.
-However, a solar flare isn’t going to take down the grid or fry electronic devices.
+However, a solar flare doesn’t take down the grid or fry electronic devices.

 As NASA writes,

 A CME can jostle Earth’s magnetic fields creating currents that drive particles down toward Earth’s poles…The magnetic changes can affect a variety of human technologies.
 High frequency radio waves can be degraded: Radios transmit static, and GPS coordinates stray by a few yards.
 The magnetic oscillations can also create electrical currents in utility grids on Earth that can overload electrical systems when power companies are not prepared.